 How to Live in an RV Full Time

 How do you live in an RV full time?
-If you have never spent more than a few days camping out in an RV, moving to live in an RV full time requires a lot of adjustments.
+If you have never spent more than a few days camping in an RV, transitioning to live in an RV full time requires a lot of adjustments.
 If you are boondocking but the rules say you have to get up and move every two weeks, your home is never stationary.
 You may also want more frequent changes of scenery, particularly if the weather is unpleasant in your part of Louisiana.
 Still, a lot of people who have adopted the RV lifestyle say they wouldn’t trade it for anything.

 Amazon lockers are set up all over the place so that you can pick up your packages.
 You can forward most mail to an RV park address and have that park hold your mail until you arrive to pick it up.
 Just make sure the RV park you choose allows you to do this.